-Table 1 : Example of a figure caption. (figure caption)

 Figure Labels: Use 8 point Times New Roman for Figure labels.
 Use words rather than symbols or abbreviations when writing Figure axis labels to avoid confusing the reader.
 As an example, write the quantity “Magnetization”, or “Magnetization, M”, not just “M”.
 If including units in the label, present them within parentheses.
 Do not label axes only with units.
 In the example, write “Magnetization (A/m)” or “Magnetization {A[m(1)]}”, not just “A/m”.
 Do not label axes with a ratio of quantities and units.
 For example, write “Temperature (K)”, not “Temperature/K”.

 3.4.2.
 Figures Caption